 European Data Protection Supervisor

-The Supervisor ensures that EU institutions and bodies are compliant with the rules on privacy of European citizens.
+The European Data Protection Supervisor (EDPS) ensures that EU institutions and bodies respect the privacy rules of European citizens.